 We live in a world bombarded by long “user agreements,” pop-up ads, and marketing e-mails.
 We barely read the words in front of us (if at all), then click “okay” or “submit” or “I agree!” without thinking too much about it, because there’s just a lot to take in.
-But it is still important to read the directions given to you, and to read them well.
+But it is still important to read the directions given to you—and to read them well.
 In your college and scholarship applications especially, you will encounter plenty of directions, and it is essential that you follow them carefully, filling out your applications as directed and sending in all required materials.
 Here are our top tips for following directions and getting accepted!

-Now, you might be thinking that admission officers skim all those applications—they have so many to look at anyway, what does it matter if you miss a question or two?
-Well, I assure you, they review each application thoroughly, and if you fail to answer a required question and/or send in your application packet without all the required forms (or fail to arrange to have them sent, like test scores), your application may not even be considered.
+Yu might be thinking that admission officers sometimes just skim applications—they have so many to look at anyway, what does it matter if you miss a question or two?
+Well, I assure you, they review each application thoroughly; and if you fail to answer a required question and/or send in your application packet without all the required forms (or fail to arrange to have them sent, like test scores), your application may not even be considered.
 (And did you also know that some scholarship opportunities are contingent upon answers for non-required questions?
 Or perhaps money- and/or time-saving credit opportunities?
 It’s crucial that you fill out the application in its entirety!)

 There are many forms associated with your college applications, from transcripts to recommendations to test scores, all supplemental to the foundational application itself.
 Just imagine putting in hours of work into the application for a school you love, just to have it end up in the “no” pile because you neglected to cross your T’s and dot your I’s, so to speak.
 Ugh!
 Don’t let that happen to you!